The homology of the Temperley-Lieb algebras: Introduction

 The Temperley-Lieb algebras arose in theoretical physics in the 1970s \cite{TemperleyLieb}.
 They were later rediscovered by Jones in his work on von Neumann algebras \cite{JonesIndex}, and used in the first definition of the Jones polynomial \cite{JonesBull}.
 Kauffman gave the above diagrammatic interpretation of the algebras in \cite{KauffmanState} and \cite{KauffmanInvariant}.

 The Temperley-Lieb algebra~$\tl_n(a)$ is perhaps best studied in the case where $a=v+v^{-1}$, for~$v\in R$ a unit.
 In this case, it is a quotient of the Iwahori-Hecke algebra of type~$A_{n-1}$ with parameter~$q=v^2$ (so it is closely related to the symmetric group) and it receives a homomorphism from the group algebra of the braid group on~$n$ strands.
 It can also be described as the endomorphism algebra of~$V_q^{\otimes n}$, where~$V_q$ is a certain~$2$-dimensional representation of the quantum group~$U_q(\mathfrak{sl}_2)$.
-We recommend \cite{RidoutStAubin} and \cite{KasselTuraev} for further reading on~$\tl_n(a)$.
+We recommend \cite{RidoutStAubin} and \cite{KasselTuraev} for further reading on~$\tl_n(a)$, and~\cite{Westbury} and~\cite{GrahamLehrer} for details on their representation theory.